This self-drive 14-day Tasmania itinerary is what I like to call your ‘Ultimate’ Tasmania road trip.

 Together with my wife I have called Tasmania home for more than 15 years now, so you can rest assured that all my recommendations come from personal experience and my passion to get out on the open road.

-When it comes to the way this itinerary is structured, I understand that everyone has different travel priorities, and that’s why I’ve provided multiple options on some days so you can choose the place or activity that suits you best.
+When it comes to the structure of this 14-day Tasmania itinerary, I understand that everyone has different travel priorities, and that’s why I’ve provided multiple options on some days so you can choose the place or activity that suits you best.

 For some travellers, family-friendly activities are essential.
 Or perhaps you want to focus on the outdoors over historic sites?
 Maybe you prefer to self-cater, rather than eat out.
 And of course many of us need to stretch our travel dollar as far as it can go, while others will want to experience the Lap of Tasmania in luxury.